IcebreakerAudio/Slope-Overload/README.md

 I also added some small speaker impulse responses for added retro lofi nostalgia.

+You can watch a little video example [here](https://youtu.be/ZvAPi2aBVWY).

 ## Dependancies

 The effect was built using the [JUCE Framework](https://github.com/juce-framework/JUCE), which has been added to the git project as a submodule.